moonshine-software/doc/en/model-resource/import-export.md

 <a name="custom"></a>
 ## Custom implementation

 There may be situations where you want to change the import or export implementation.
 To do this, you need to implement your own class extending `ImportHandler` or `ExportHandler`.

-You can generate the class by using the console command:
+The class can be generated using the following console command:

 ```shell
 php artisan moonshine:handler